 #3 Read the Bible in Its Entirety

-How do you put God first in a relationship?
+How To Put God first in a Relationship?

 Your spouse can be your biggest supporter in helping you to grow spiritually.
 Think of your relationship as a triangle, with you and your spouse at the bottom.
 The closer you get to God, the closer you get to each other.
 Make time to pray together and for your relationship, asking God to reveal his will for your lives.
 I would also encourage you to read the Bible together and consider doing a couple’s devotional as you both aim to grow together spiritually.